TW-ASMP/TWDM/2-Classification_Trees/32_discrete_activity_classification.md

   * takedown of setup
   * travel
 * design or redesign
-  * creation of new role
+  * creation of new functional-location
-  * removal of existing role
+  * removal of existing functional-location
 * Asset Data*
   * record information correction
   * record retirement

 ## Requirements for Implementer